mrsuber/algorithm-design-examples-and-exercise/example/java/linked-list-data-sturcture/Readme.md

 3.)types of linked list?

-4.)how to manipulate the different type of linked list.
+4.)how to manipulate the different type of linked list(create and traverse through).

 5.)demo project using all types of linked list and their different manipulation